idptools/goose/README.md

 **Notice that when you specify 2 regions, you use a list of lists (a nested list).**

 **Note**-
-**The following variants can change the overall parameters of the generated sequence, unlike previous variants.**
+**The following variants can change the overall properties of the generated sequence, unlike previous variants.**

 ### The hydro_class_var()